valohai/dl4j-nlp-cuda-example/README.md

 - Python 3.7 or higher
 - GraalVM CE 19.2.1 or higher (download from [https://github.com/oracle/graal/releases]())
 - Maven 3.6.0 or higher
-- Nvidia and CUDA drivers version (Linux and Windows machines only, support for MacOS is unavailable) (see [Resources](#resoures) at the bottom of this post for download and installation details)
+- Nvidia, CUDA 10.1 and cuDNN (7.0) drivers version (Linux and Windows machines only, support for MacOS is unavailable) (see [Resources](#resoures) at the bottom of this post for download and installation details)
 - [Valohai CLI](https://docs.valohai.com/tutorials/quick-start-cli.html?highlight=cli) - it’s easy to install and get started with the CLI tool, see [Command-line Usage](https://docs.valohai.com/valohai-cli/index.html?highlight=cli).
 - Ensure you have opened an account on [https://valohai.com](), see [https://app.valohai.com/accounts/signup/]()